Incident Response

 When you open the properties of audit account management, check the success and failure attempts and press ok.

-You can see that the security setting has been updated and now the logs for account management are active.
+Next, you can observe that the security setting has been updated, and as a result, the logs for account management are now active.

 Now to Open Event Viewer, press ‘Windows+r’ and type